RiboRings/WatchAccelerometer/reports/long_signal2.md

 **Question A**: After the initial exploration, what can you say about the structure of the data?
 On different time-scales, what do you think the different intervals represent?

+The data seems to aggregate more readings at the beggining and at the end of the recordings.
+On different time-scales, the intervals are on average similar, at 20 msec, but when they differ they tend to increase--which can represent internal mechanisms to capture data more frequently due to sudden changes in steady states.

 **Question B**: Using the tools we have learned, can you find the frequency of the steps?
 How?
 Describe in words the meaning behind your calculations.

-According to FFT, the step frequency is about 0.05 Hz.
-This is unlikely, because it would convert to a strikingly slow step cadence of about 1 step every 20 seconds.
+According to FFT, the step frequency is about 0.024 Hz.
+This is unlikely, because it would convert to a strikingly slow step cadence of about 1 step every 40 seconds.
 A mistake might be present either in the conversion to frequency domain by FFT, or in the choice of the base frequency from the FFT plot.

 ```python